mastanca/webtask-workshop/modules/hello-editor.md

 - Enter `wt1` for the webtask name.
 - Click `Save`.

-Once you do you'll be taken right to the Webtask editor with a starter Webtask.
+Once you do you'll be taken right to the editor with a starter webtask.

 ![Create new](../images/wt-editor-create-new.gif)

-This Webtask outputs a JSON object with a `hello` property and a value of either Anonymous or the `name` query string value.
+This webtask outputs a JSON object with a `hello` property and a value of either Anonymous or the `name` query string value.

-Notice the two params of the function. `context` is the Webtask Context object.
+Notice the two params of the function. `context` is the webtask Context object.
 We'll come back to this later.
 The second param is `cb` which is the callback.
 The callback accepts two params `error` and `body` and **must** be called when the task completes execution, in order to return some data and a response code.

 ## Run the Webtask